stackhpc/ansible-role-monasca-rsyslog/README.md

 support, and enable the building of some dependencies within a virtualenv by pip suitable for a Debian distribution.

+`monasca_rsyslog_custom_template_folder`: Folder, relative to the playbook which runs this role containing custom rsyslog templates.
+For example, this may be used to ingest system logs which aren't managed by rsyslog.

 Dependencies
 ------------